devops-kd/ghpr-leaderboard-report/README.md

 ### Run Docker image

-This project has already created a dokcer image `ghpr-leaderboard-report`.
+This project has already created a docker image `ghpr-leaderboard-report`.
 You pull the image in your local and run the docker image to generate and send the report to your slack channel.

 ```bash
 # Set environment variables